 A Community Guide has also been created which is a 35-page handbook to the Draft EIR.
 It is intended to provide a summary and overview of the proposed project and key elements of the environmental analysis provided in the Draft EIR, including environmental design features, mitigation measures, and feasible alternatives.
 The guide also provides information about the environmental review process and how to provide comments on the Draft EIR.

-Two public meetings will be held to inform the public about the Draft EIR and to receive written and oral comments on the adequacy of the information present in the Draft EIR.
-Two meetings are being held in order to accommodate both agency personnel, who typically work during daylight hours on weekdays, and the public at large, for whom evening or night meetings are typically more convenient.
-The same information will be provided at both meetings.
+Two public meetings were held to inform the public about the Draft EIR and to receive written and oral comments on the adequacy of the information present in the Draft EIR.
+Two meetings were held in order to accommodate both agency personnel, who typically work during daylight hours on weekdays, and the public at large, for whom evening or night meetings are typically more convenient.

-The City of Santa Cruz and the Soquel Creek Water District will hold two public hearings:
+The City of Santa Cruz and the Soquel Creek Water District held two public hearings:

-Each meeting will include an open house (30 minutes) and presentation (30 minutes), followed by a public comment period.
+Each meeting included an open house (30 minutes) and presentation (30 minutes), followed by a public comment period.
 Generally the same information will be presented at each meeting.
-For meeting materials, click here

-The Draft EIR will be available for public and agency comment for a 60 day period, beginning on May 13, 2013, and concluding on July 15 2013.
-CEQA only requires a 45 day public review period for Draft EIRs submitted to the State Clearinghouse for review (PRC Section 21091), however given the public interest in the proposed project, the lead agencies have decided to provide a longer comment period of 60 calendar days.
+The Draft EIR was made available for public and agency comment beginning on May 13, 2013 and was extended to August 12, 2013.
+The comment period is now closed.
+CEQA only requires a 45 day public review period for Draft EIRs submitted to the State Clearinghouse for review (PRC Section 21091), however given the public interest in the proposed project, the lead agencies have decided to provide a longer comment period.

 During the public comment period, written comments on the adequacy of the Draft EIR must be submitted by all interested public agencies, organizations, community groups, and individuals to: